jvillamayor/Stardew-Alarm-Clock/README.md

 # stardew-alarm
-Allows me to set an alarm clock which launches Stardew Valley.
+Script to launch an app at a set time.
 Any app(s) can be substituted in.

 As is, the program is written to: